-But organic chicken is always free of antibiotics.
-So go ahead and spend the extra couple bucks.
-Your health is worth it.
+But, organic chicken is always free of antibiotics.
+So go ahead and spend a few extra bucks.
+Your health is worth it!

 A cup of regular teriyaki sauce contains over 40 grams of sugar.
 I really hope back in the day I didn't use a whole cup of teriyaki.

-In addition, the reason I use Tamari over soy sauce is because it blends well with other ingredients like the garlic, ginger and rice wine vinegar in my easy baked teriyaki wings.
+In addition, the reason I use this ingredient over soy sauce is that it blends well with other ingredients like garlic, ginger, and rice wine vinegar in my easy-baked teriyaki wings.

 (If you're sensitive to soy, you can try using coconut aminos instead but carbs are higher.)

-Plus, Swerve is good for your gut in more ways than one.
 Obviously, it's good for your belly because it's a zero-calorie sweetener.
-But it's also beneficial because it contains resistant starch.
+But, it's also beneficial because it contains resistant starch.

 When the good bacteria in your gut eat the resistant starch, it creates beneficial chemicals that support your gut lining.

-If you love this recipe, check out my other two healthy low carb Buffalo wing creations:
+If you love this recipe, check out my other keto-friendly chicken recipes.
+They are some of my favorites!